diegofratta/probable-winner/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

-We will have check-ins in our group chat about everyone's tasks
+We will have check-ins in our group chat about everyone's tasks.

 ## Add any other rules that your team establishes to help each other work effectively together

-We will all be team players, never afraid to ask for help or give help to each other
+We will all be team players, never afraid to ask for help or give help to each other.